MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0084-idrangeallocatedtoapplicationmustbewithinappsourcerange.md

 For more information about the object ID ranges in Business Central, see [Object Ranges in Dynamics 365 Business Central](../devenv-object-ranges.md).

-For more information about the properties in the `app.json`, see [JSON Files](../devenv-json-files.md).
+For more information about the properties in the `app.json` file, see [JSON Files](../devenv-json-files.md).

 ## How to fix this diagnostic

-If you are targetting the AppSource markeplace, you need to update the ID range in your app.json with the one that Microsoft provided you with.
+If you are targetting the AppSource markeplace, you need to update the ID range in your `app.json` file with the one that Microsoft provided you with.

 If you are not targeting the AppSource markeplace, you can suppress this rule using [rulesets](devenv-using-code-analysis-tool-with-rule-set.md).